anumahd/Five-Year-Historical-Performance-of-FTSE100-and-Bitcoin-Prices-in-GBP/README.md

 ### Usage

-3. The script will fetch historical data for FTSE100 and Bitcoin in GBP for the past five years, perform data cleaning and analysis, and save the merged data to `merged_data.csv`.
+3. The script will fetch historical data for FTSE100 and Bitcoin in GBP for the past five years, perform data cleaning and analysis, and save the merged data to `final_data_axa.csv`.

-4. Open the generated CSV file (`merged_data.csv`) in your preferred spreadsheet software or use it for further analysis.
+4. Open the generated CSV file (`final_data_axa.csv`) in your preferred spreadsheet software or use it for further analysis.

 ### Files Included